본문 바로가기

 Domestic Real Estate PF Conditions Improve...
 Non-Performing Assets Decrease and Delinquency Rates Fall

-Non-Performing Loans of Concern Drop to 18.2 Trillion Won for Second Consecutive Quarter
+Non-Performing Loans of Concern Fall to 18.2 Trillion Won for Second Consecutive Quarter

-On December 22, the Financial Services Commission, Financial Supervisory Service, Ministry of Economy and Finance, and Ministry of Land, Infrastructure and Transport held a "Real Estate PF Status Review Meeting" at the Korea Federation of Banks in Jung-gu, Seoul, to discuss the current state of non-performing real estate PF loans and measures for improvement.
+On the afternoon of December 22, the Financial Services Commission, the Financial Supervisory Service, the Ministry of Economy and Finance, and the Ministry of Land, Infrastructure and Transport held a "Real Estate PF Status Review Meeting" at the Korea Federation of Banks in Jung-gu, Seoul, to discuss the current status of non-performing real estate PF and improvement measures.

-According to the Financial Services Commission and the Financial Supervisory Service, as of the end of September, the total domestic real estate PF exposure (amount at risk) stood at 177.9 trillion won, down 8.7 trillion won from the previous quarter.
-Compared to the end of last year, when it was 202.3 trillion won, the exposure has decreased significantly.
+According to the Financial Services Commission and the Financial Supervisory Service, as of the end of September, the total domestic real estate PF exposure (amount at risk) stood at 177.9 trillion won, a decrease of 8.7 trillion won from the previous quarter.
+Compared to the end of last year, when the figure was 202.3 trillion won, the exposure has dropped significantly.

-Domestic real estate PF exposure includes not only real estate PF loans but also land-secured loans and debt guarantees, as well as all other PF-related products.
-An official from the Financial Services Commission explained, "The reduction in exposure due to project completion, liquidation, and restructuring has outpaced the issuance of new PF exposures, resulting in an overall decline in total real estate PF exposure."
+The domestic real estate PF exposure figure includes not only real estate PF loans but also land-secured loans, debt guarantees, and all other PF-related products.
+An official from the Financial Services Commission explained, "The reduction in exposure due to project completions, settlements, and restructurings has outpaced new PF exposure, leading to an overall decrease in total real estate PF exposure."

-As of the end of September, the amount of loans classified as "watch-list" or "non-performing" based on project viability assessments stood at 18.2 trillion won, accounting for 10.2% of total PF exposure.
-The amount of such loans has declined for two consecutive quarters, from 21.9 trillion won at the end of March to 20.8 trillion won at the end of June, and then down to the 18 trillion won range in September.
+As of the end of September, loans classified as "watch" or "non-performing" following business feasibility assessments of real estate PF projects amounted to 18.2 trillion won, representing 10.2% of total PF exposure.
+The amount of loans of concern and non-performing loans declined for the second consecutive quarter, dropping from 21.9 trillion won at the end of March to 20.8 trillion won at the end of June, and further down to the 18 trillion won range by September.

 As of the end of September, the delinquency rate for PF loans in the financial sector was 4.24%.
-Despite a reduction in outstanding PF loan balances, the rate dropped by 0.15 percentage points from the previous quarter, reflecting the impact of ongoing bad loan resolution efforts by financial institutions.
+Despite a decrease in the outstanding balance of PF loans, the delinquency rate dropped by 0.15 percentage points from the previous quarter, due to the financial sector's efforts to resolve non-performing loans.

 Domestic Real Estate PF Conditions Improve...
 Non-Performing Assets Decrease and Delinquency Rates Fall

-The delinquency rate for land-secured loans at small and medium-sized financial institutions (savings banks, credit card companies, and mutual finance institutions) remained high at 32.43%.
-However, financial authorities assessed that this is not a dangerous situation, as the increase in the numerator (delinquent loans) occurred alongside a significant decrease in the denominator (total loan balances).
+The delinquency rate for land-secured loans at small and medium-sized financial institutions (savings banks, credit-specialized financial companies, and mutual finance institutions) remained high at 32.43%.
+However, the financial authorities judged that this was not a dangerous situation, as it was due to a significant decrease in the loan balance (the denominator) while the amount of delinquent loans (the numerator) increased.

-New PF loan issuance has increased, particularly for projects with strong business viability.
-In the third quarter, new PF loans amounted to 20.6 trillion won, up 4.2 trillion won year-on-year.
-An official from the Financial Services Commission stated, "New funds continued to flow into the PF market, especially for high-quality projects with solid business prospects."
+New PF lending has increased, particularly for projects with strong business fundamentals.
+In the third quarter, new PF lending amounted to 20.6 trillion won, up 4.2 trillion won from the same period last year.
+An official from the Financial Services Commission stated, "New funds continue to be supplied to the PF market, especially for high-quality projects with sound business prospects."

-According to the Financial Services Commission, a total of 16.5 trillion won in watch-list and non-performing projects were resolved or restructured from the second half of last year through September this year.
-Of this, 11.8 trillion won was resolved through public auction, private contracts, and write-offs, while 4.7 trillion won was restructured through new funding and changes in capital structure.
+According to the Financial Services Commission, from the second half of last year through September of this year, a total of 16.5 trillion won in projects classified as "watch" or "non-performing" were resolved or restructured.
+Of this, 11.8 trillion won was resolved through auctions, private contracts, and write-offs, while 4.7 trillion won was restructured through new funding and financial restructuring.

-As non-performing projects were resolved, the PF substandard and below loan ratio fell by 8.0 percentage points, and the PF delinquency rate dropped by 5.8 percentage points, resulting in improved soundness indicators.
+As non-performing projects were resolved, the ratio of substandard and below loans in PF dropped by 8.0 percentage points, and the PF delinquency rate also fell by 5.8 percentage points, indicating improvements in key soundness indicators.

-To continue supporting the resolution and restructuring of ongoing real estate PF projects and the supply of new funds, the Financial Services Commission announced that it will extend nine out of ten temporary financial regulatory relief measures related to real estate PF, which are deemed still necessary, until June next year.
-The specific timing for normalization will be determined in the first half of next year, taking into account the conditions of the real estate PF market.
+To continue supporting the resolution and restructuring of ongoing real estate PF projects and the supply of new funds, the Financial Services Commission decided to extend nine out of ten temporary financial regulatory relief measures related to real estate PF, which are still deemed necessary, until June next year.
+The specific timing for normalization will be determined in the first half of next year, taking into account real estate PF market conditions.

-At the meeting, measures to improve the soundness of the real estate PF system were also discussed.
-To prevent excessive contraction of the PF market, it was decided to allow exceptions to lending restrictions (equity ratio requirements) when actual risk is low.
-In addition, the plan is to differentiate risk weights and loan loss provisions, and to restrict lending based on the equity ratio relative to project costs.
-After a one-year preparation period, these measures will be implemented starting in 2027.
-To minimize market shock, the new requirements will apply only to new loans, with the equity ratio gradually raised from 5% to 10%, then to 15%, and finally to 20% over four years.
+At the meeting, improvements to the real estate PF soundness system were also discussed.
+To prevent excessive contraction of the PF market, it was decided to allow exceptions to loan restriction regulations (equity ratio requirements) for cases where the actual risk is low.
+In addition, risk weights and loan loss provisions will be differentiated based on the equity ratio relative to PF project costs, and lending restrictions will be implemented after a one-year preparation period, starting in 2027.
+To minimize market disruption, the new rules will apply only to new PF loans, and the equity ratio requirement will be gradually raised from 5% to 10%, then to 15% and 20% over four years.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.